-Are you ready to spend 2 days in Lisbon?
-You’re in massive luck!
+If you’re headed to Lisbon, then you’re in massive luck!
 Portugal is one of my favorite countries in the world, especially for solo travelers.
+Traveling alone in Portugal should be on everyone’s bucket list.

 Lisbon, which is Portugal’s capital, is affordable and colorful.
 Plus, it’s relatively close to the United States and Canada, haha.
 I see a lot of cheap flights from the New York metro area to Lisbon.